This is the first in a series of articles on giftedness, how to identify it, how it manifests, and how to manage it.

 Teachers didn’t know what to do with me, I would joke around in class, disturb all the other kids.
-I would lose things all the time and not follow directions; teachers were constantly annoyed with me.
+I would lose things all the time and not follow directions; I constantly annoyed teachers.
 They thought I had ADHD, turns out I just wasn’t challenged enough.
-They moved me up a grade, I got challenged and most of the behaviour automatically stopped.
-I still lose everything, but I am never pulled aside anymore, and it feels good to be challenged.
+I moved up a grade.
+Most of the behaviour automatically stopped because I was challenged.

 K. (12 years old) – Gifted/ dysgraphia